zuki/tock/doc/reference/trd-syscalls.md

 there is non-determinism in its execution or its meaning is overloaded.
 It also fits well with Rust's `Result` type.

+All values not specified for r0 in the above table are reserved.

 4. System Call API
 =================================